OnitiFR/mulch/README.md

 ![mulch VMs lifecycle](https://raw.github.com/Xfennec/mulch/master/doc/images/img_lifecycle.png)

+ - **prepare** scripts: prepare the system for the application (install and configure web server, DB server, …)
+ - **install** scripts: install and configure the application (download / git clone, composer, yarn, …)
+ - **backup** scripts: copy all important data: code, DB, configs, … During backup, a virtual disk is attached to the VM.
+ - **restore** scripts: restore the application from the attached disk, copying back code, data, …

 A new VM is channeled through *prepare* and *install* steps.
 If you create a VM from a previous backup, *install* is replaced by *restore*.

+All steps are optional, but missing steps will limit features (ex: no *backup* means you won't be able to *restore* the VM)

 Note that you can modify *cloud-init* step, but it's used internally by Mulch to init the VM (injecting SSH keys, configure "home-phoning", …) and should have